amitlan/website/index.md

 <img class="center-fit" src="files/me2.jpeg" alt="Hey there!" id="left"/>
 <p>
-  I'm a software developer experienced in open source developement of databases, primarily PostgreSQL and related tools.
+  I'm a software developer experienced in open source developement of databases, primarily PostgreSQL, and related tools.
 I currently work at
   <a href="https://microsoft.com/">Microsoft</a> on its
-  <a href="https://azure.microsoft.com">Azure Data</a> team with a focus on
+  <a href="https://azure.microsoft.com">Azure</a> Data team with a focus on
   upstream contributions to PostgreSQL.
 Previously, I worked at
   <a href="https://enterprisedb.com/">EDB</a>
   <a href="https://www.rd.ntt/e/sic/oss/">NTT Open Source Software Center</a>.